SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

   - Supported in all SAP products that are based on ABAP technology (in the products it can be fully or partly mandatory).
 - Classic ABAP
   - Progamming paradigm for legacy solutions
-  - Based on the ABAP technology without restrictions regarding ABAP language versions (i.e. you can use [Standard ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenstandard_abap_glosry.htm) - the unrestricted ABAP language version - and also ABAP for Cloud Development there), usage of tools (ADT and/or SAP GUI) or access to repository objects (also objects provided by SAP).
+  - Based on the ABAP technology without restrictions regarding the ...
+    - ABAP language versions, i.e. you can use both [Standard ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenstandard_abap_glosry.htm) (the unrestricted ABAP language version) and ABAP for Cloud Development
+    - usage of tools (ADT and/or SAP GUI)
+    - access to repository objects (i.e. also objects provided by SAP can be accessed).
   - Supported in [SAP S/4HANA](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensap_s4hana_glosry.htm)